jonnor/ESC-CNN-microcontroller/report/report.md

 Training was performed on a NVidia GTX2060 GPU with 6GB of RAM on a machine with an Intel i5-9400F CPU, 16 GB of RAM and a Kingston A1000 M.2 SSD.
 However the models can be trained on any device supported by TensorFlow and a minimum of 2GB RAM.
-In total 99 training jobs were ran for the experiments, 9 folds for each of 11 tested models.
+In total 100 training jobs were ran for the experiments, 10 folds for each of 10 tested models.
 Jobs were processed with 3 jobs in parallel and took approximately 36 hours in total.
-However GPU utilization was only 15%, suggesting that the training process was bottlenecked by the CPU or SSD when preparing the batches.
+However GPU utilization was only 15%, suggesting that the training process was bottlenecked by the CPU or SSD when preparing the training batches for the GPU.

 ## Evaluation